faithhunja/SQL-Server-Audit-and-Monitoring-in-Power-BI/README.md

-# SQL Server Audit & Real Time Monitoring in Power BI
+# SQL Server Audit & Monitoring in Power BI

-A solution for tracking SQL Server database activity, detecting threats, and visualizing audit logs in real-time in Power BI
+A solution for tracking SQL Server database activity, detecting threats, and visualizing audit logs in Power BI